jpthiele/docs.carpentries.org/topic_folders/regional_communities/african_task_force.md

 ### What We Do

 - **Monthly African Community Meetup**: Hosted each 4th Thursday of the month, 12:00 - 13:00 SAST (10:00 - 11:00 UTC).
-If you want to join, please sign up at [our Etherpad](http://pad.software-carpentry.org/ZA-community-call).
+If you want to join, please sign up at [collaborative document]([http://pad.software-carpentry.org/ZA-community-call](https://codimd.carpentries.org/69NZJLzLSKCZakTPsWpo7Q?both)).

-**2023 meetings**:
+**2024 meetings**:
-* 26 January, Topic of the Month: What does 2023 hold for The Carpentries
+* 25 January, Topic of the Month: Reigniting The Carpentries discussion by Angelique Trusler and Kari Jordan
-* 23 February, Topic of the Month: Instructors and Carpentries Workshops
+* 22 February, Topic of the Month: TBA
-* 23 March, Topic of the Month: The Workbench, presented by Toby Hodges
+* 28 March, Topic of the Month: TBA
-* 20 April, Topic of the Month: Networking Session
+* 18 April, Topic of the Month: Networking Session
-* 25 May, Topic of the Month: Carpentries Offline, presented by Jannetta Steyn
+* 23 May, Topic of the Month: TBA
-* 22 June, Topic of the Month: My Career Path, presented by Ruth Nanjala
+* 27 June, Topic of the Month: TBA
-* 27 July, Topic of the Month: HPC Carpentry: First entrant into The Carpentries' Lesson Program Incubator presented by  Alan O'Cais
+* 25 July, Topic of the Month: TBA
-* 24 August, Topic of the month: Changes to Instructor Checkout presented by Kelly Barnes
+* 22 August, Topic of the month: TBA
-* 28 September, Join us for the second event in our 25th anniversary celebration series spotlighting our subcommunities in Africa - [https://rb.gy/jiqsf](https://rb.gy/jiqsf)
+* 26 September, Topic of the month: TBA
-* 26 October, Topic of the month: Networking session with Toby Hodges
+* 24 October, Topic of the month: Networking session
-* 23 November, Topic of the month: Your First issue in GitHub with Toby Hodges
+* 28 November, Topic of the month: 2024 Retrospective

 - **Mentoring for Instructors and Helpers before a workshop**: Some members of the African instructor community are willing to host online mentoring sessions for instructors and helpers before a workshop to ensure everyone knows what to expect and what is expected of them.
 If you are available to meet with an instructor/helper team before they run a workshop to answer any questions they may have or to help them prepare for the lessons they will be teaching, please get in touch via [our email](mailto:admin-afr&#64;carpentries.org).
 We can pair you up with a team at a time and date that will suit you.